mozilla/addons/docs/server/push-duty.rst

    repo remote.

 Get a compare link from github to compare this tag to the last tag.
-Add that compare link to the etherpad so that people can clearly see what is pushing.
+Add that compare link to the push doc so that people can clearly see what is pushing.

 If tagging the main branch can't be done (some feature is already on main, but not ready for production), then the commits that need to be released